 ISD is an independent organisation that upholds the highest ethical standards.
 Our independence guarantees us the freedom and responsibility to work towards our charitable objectives in a way which aligns with our guiding principles (Integrity, Collaboration, Agility, Courage).
-We do not pursue external partnerships or work with funders that could undermine ISD’s credibility, reputation and impartiality, or compromise the integrity or quality of our work.
+We do not undertake work, pursue external partnerships or work with funders that could undermine ISD’s credibility, reputation and impartiality, or compromise the integrity or quality of our work.

 ISD is an independent organisation that upholds the highest ethical standards.
 Our independence guarantees us the freedom and responsibility to only pursue projects that comply with the core aims and values of the organisation – to challenge extremism, polarisation, hate and disinformation globally.
 Our strategic direction and policies are governed by an independent Board of Trustees.

 To safeguard the continuing independence of our research and projects, ISD upholds the principles of integrity, independence, objectivity and accountability as set out by the UK Charity Commission.
 ISD only accepts funding for programmes in line with our strategic direction and mission, and the Ethical Funding Policy as outlined below.
 ISD’s contractual relationship with donors ensures funding in no way influences our research or decision-making, and we reserve the right to refuse or return funding which conflicts with these principles.